 A depiction of life on a Navy supply vessel, based in the South Pacific during the latter half of World War 2.

 A young carnival worker wins the lottery and gets taken in by an upper class socialite who may or may not have his best intentions at heart.

-Harold Crick (Will Ferrell) is an IRS auditor who leads a punctual but uneventful life – until one day he is interrupted by a disembodied omniscient narrator who makes him realise that he is merely a character in a story and changes everything.
+Harold Crick (Will Ferrell) is an IRS auditor who leads a punctual but uneventful life – until one day he is interrupted by a disembodied omniscient narrator who makes him … Continue reading Stranger than Fiction (2006) – Marc Forster (Samantha Schäfer)

 The 2009 directorial debut of Drew Barrymore – Whip It – is arguably the ultimate feminist movie.
-While that may seem to be a fairly bold statement, it is absolutely the case that this film embodies everything that representation of women in media should be striving for.
+While that may seem to be a fairly bold statement, it is absolutely … Continue reading Whip It (2009) – Drew Barrymore (Sarah Myles)

 Top 100 position – Joint 93rd From the Boer War through World War II, a soldier rises through the ranks in the British military.